 Are Hard Skills Important In The Sterile Processing Industry?

 Hard skills in sterile processing can be broadly categorized into three main areas: technical skills, equipment skills, and knowledge skills.
+Without the right sterile processing skills, even the most advanced medical facility cannot guarantee patient safety.

 Technical Skills